 The first born of a Chicago World War II airman and a Southern Belle who met at a USO dance in Little Rock, Terry spent her early years enjoying the tall buildings and short grasses of Peter Stuyvesant Town, a veterans’ housing project in Lower Manhattan before moving north to the suburbs where she briefly served as a Smokey the Bear deputy.

-Terry studied at two music conservatories: Indiana University and the Cincinnati College Conservatory, first majoring in piano, then harpsichord.
-Practicing was often interrupted by the lure of anti-war protests and early Earth Day celebrations as the KKK monitored student demonstrations in Bloomington, Indiana.
-Terry learned the workings of inner city Cincinnati as when she student-taught in the Over the Rhine district.
+Terry studied the Indiana University School of Music and the Cincinnati College Conservatory, first majoring in piano, then harpsichord.
+Practicing was often interrupted by the lure of anti-war protests and Earth Day celebrations as the KKK monitored student demonstrations in Bloomington, Indiana.
+Terry learned the workings of inner city Cincinnati when she student taught in the Over the Rhine district.

 Terry decided that the concert life was not for her and served a special education teacher and then a regular classroom teacher, focusing on upper elementary grades.
 Her school in Amherst, Massachusetts was both a public school and a university laboratory school.
 Days were filled with science projects, math diagrams, literature, writing activities and history reenactments.